Skip to content

 Given the scale of today’s codebases, we need more efficient tools to identify those parts of the system so that we can apply corrective actions, invest extra testing efforts, or focus code reviews.
 In this article we show how CodeScene prioritizes technical debt to ensure that the suggested improvements give you a real return on your investment.

-The Challenges of Technical Debt at Scale
+The Challenges of Tech Debt at Scale

 Today’s software systems consists of hundreds of thousands, often million lines of code.
 The scale of such systems make them virtually impossible to reason about; There are few people in the world who can keep a million lines of code in their head.
 Modern codebases are also built on several different technologies.
 As if this technical variety isn’t complex enough, large-scale systems are also developed by multiple programmers organized into different teams.
 Each individual programmer is only exposed to a small part of the codebase, and frequently no one has a holistic picture.